bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/collapse.md

 <<< DEMO ./demo/CollapseMultiple.vue#template{vue-html}

-## Hiding and showing content in the toggle button based on collapse state
+## Slots

-The `header` slot can be used to create custom toggles for your collapsible content.
-The `footer` slot is also available and can be used in the same manner.
+The `header` and `footer` slots can be used to create custom toggles for your collapsible content.
+The default slot is used for the content to be hidden or shown.

 Using the `v-b-toggle` directive to toggle the `BCollapse` will still work but the `collapsed` CSS class will no longer be applied to the element with the directive.

-The following properties are available for the `header` and `footer` slots:
+The following properties are available for the `header` and `footer` and `default` slots:

 | Property  | Type     | Description                           |
 | --------- | -------- | ------------------------------------- |